galasokolova/spring-in-action-demo/chap2/README.md

-## 🌮 Taco Cloud – Chapter 2: Basic Setup and Introduction to Spring Boot
+## 🌮 Taco Cloud – Chapter 2 "Developing web applications"

 This is the second mini-project from the book *Spring in Action (6th Edition)*.
 It presents model data and form input in the browser.